slowernews/wisdom-tldr/chapters/chapter_3_action.md

 We think we make choices but our choices are influenced by others.
 We pick what is familiar.

+> *"A well defined problem seeks its own solution."
+-- vox populi*

 > *"The hardest thing to learn in life is which bridge to cross and which to burn."
 -- Bertrand Russell [1872]*